-Additional contributions from Chelsy Alfaro and Mark Stuart and from National Housing Crisis Task Force members: Frank Fernandez, Marisa Novara and Lourdes Castro Ramírez
+Additional contributions from Chelsy Alfaro at the Housing Authority of the City of Los Angeles, Mark Stuart at the San Diego Foundation, and from National Housing Crisis Task Force members: Frank Fernandez, Marisa Novara and Lourdes Castro Ramírez

 Summary

 Place-based philanthropy can serve as a powerful tool to support housing production and affordability by catalyzing resources, convening key stakeholders across multiple sectors, and coordinating strategic efforts within specific geographic areas.
 In many cities, community foundations and other place-based philanthropies are activating and focusing efforts to address the unique challenges and opportunities within their local housing ecosystem, and leading initiatives to launch programs that boost housing supply and affordability.
 In some cases, they are also directing impact investments into housing production and preservation that generate positive, measurable social or environmental impact alongside financial return.